-For Brittany, the same conclusions hold for $R^2D^2$ , dOTC and MBCn, indicating no particular influence of spatial resolution on the results of the marginal statistics adjustment for these methods.
-Nevertheless, quite interestingly, for the Full-MRec outputs, the underperformance observed for France is not obtained for Brittany (Fig. S1).
-A possible reason explaining why Full-MRec version is presenting adequate results on this particular region (and the two other subregions, not shown) concerns the size of its geographical area and will be discussed in more detail in Sect.
-6.2.
+For Brittany, the same conclusions hold for R^2D^2 , dOTC and MBCn, indicating no particular influence of spatial resolution on the results of the marginal statistics adjustment for these methods.
+Nevertheless, and quite interestingly, for the Full-MRec outputs, the underperformance observed for France is not obtained for Brittany (Fig. S1).
+A possible reason explaining why Full-MRec version is presenting adequate results on this particular region (and the two other sub-regions, not shown) concerns the size of its geographical area and will be discussed in more details in the subsection 6.2.